Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

    1. Azure CLI is targeting the Azure Subscription you want to deploy the resources to.
 To set target Azure Subscription, run `az account set -s <AZURE_SUBSCRIPTION_ID>`
    2. Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
 To set target Azure DevOps project, run `az devops configure --defaults organization=https://dev.azure.com/MY_ORG/ project=MY_PROJECT`
 2. Fork and clone this repository. `cd` in to `single_tech_samples/azuresql`.
-3. Set the ff. environment variables:
+3. Set the following environment variables:
    1. **RESOURCE_GROUP_NAME** - target resource group to deploy to
    2. **RESOURCE_GROUP_LOCATION** - location of target resource group
    3. **GITHUB_REPO_URL** - URL of your forked github repo